badmanwillis/Proj515-Alpha-Master/README.md

 ## Platform specific packages/nodes

 ### Sensor transforms
 [Proj515-Alpha-RobotSetup](https://github.com/badmanwillis/Proj515-Alpha-RobotSetup).
-Includes a URDF model of the robot.
+Includes a URDF model of the robot, and Rviz support.

 ### Sensor sources
 Using the robopeak A1 lidar, which requires the [rplidar_ros](https://github.com/Slamtec/rplidar_ros) package.